 Plant-based flexitarian diet

 This diet revolves around the consumption of mainly plant-based foods.
 Oftentimes, it involves proteins gotten from plant sources, for instance, almond protein, hemp protein, pumpkin seed protein and pea protein, etc. While the diet is majorly plant-based, it also includes free-range chicken and grass-fed meat.
-Adaptogens such as reishi mushrooms, ashwagandha, and turmeric, which are “whole body” supporting ingredients also make part of the plant-based diet.
+Adaptogens such as reishi for anxiety, ashwagandha, and turmeric, which are “whole body” supporting ingredients also make part of the plant-based diet.
 Apart from being great for weight loss, plant-based diet is also known to have an incredibly low carbon footprint.

 It is called the Mediterranean diet because it originates from the mediterranean region like Greece and the South of France.
 The area is said to have few cases of “lifestyle diseases” such as strokes, heart attack, and diabetes, thanks to the dietary norms of the residents there.
 So it is believed that adopting their diet is creating a healthier lifestyle.
 The list of staple foods in the region includes whole grains, veggies, seafood, fruit, extra virgin olive oil, seeds, legumes, and nuts.
 The Mediterranean diet is also known to exclude sugars, refined grains, processed foods, trans fats, and processed meat.
 In addition to being a great weight loss diet option, it is also known to have long term health benefits.

 In the US alone, irritable bowel syndrome(IBS) is rampant, with an approximate of 10-15% of adults said to have it.
 While only 5-7% have been diagnosed with it, a lot of people have sought out different dietary strategies to curb the symptoms of IBS.
 In fact, about $10 million is spent every year on related treatments.
 To combat IBS, one of the highly clinically recommended diets is the FODMAP diets.